andreasplesch/x_ite_dom/README.md

 The design is based around the idea that cobweb_dom.js is an optional, thin bridge layer which only requires minimal or no modification to cobweb as a X3D browser.
 To a large extent it tries to use the external SAI as it is defined for standard conforming X3D browsers.

+The overall idea is to use the DOM mutation observer facility to relay changes in the DOM to the X3D scene graph which is internal to cobweb.
+After creating an initial X3D scene from X3D XML under the X3DCanvas tag, the bridge code installs a mutation observer to catch all changes within a Scene element.
+Depending on what was changed, then X3D SAI as well as some internal cobweb.js methods are invoked to realize these changes within the parallel scene graph.

 ## Usage

 See index.xhtml and the examples in tests/ for usage of the code.